shirashiki/datascience/rproject/README.md

 SubmissionTidyData.txt | the tidy file generated

+### Why the submitted dataset is tidy
+The script run_analysis.R generates a submission file with the following
+attributes:

+- Each variable is in one column.
+- Each observation is in one row.
+- The generated file has a header containing variable names.
+- Variable names were changed to be more human readable.
+- The result is in one file, which merges Activities, Subjects and Measurement.
+- The submission tidy dataset is aggregated and ordered by Activity and Subject, in this order, as per requirements.
+- For task 2 (Extracts only the measurements on the mean and standard deviation for each measurement), I kept only variables related to mean() and std(), as described in features_info.txt.
+- In the script source, check comments to see when project tasks were performed.

 ### Preparation

 You need to download and unzip the raw files in your working directory.
 Get the